apaz-cli/apaz-cli.github.io/blog/The_Contributor_Competition.md

 comes even before the question "is this correct."
 If unmaintainable code gets merged, it will complicate things down the road.
 But don't let reviews drag on, or it will add friction to contributing.
-If the PR is sensible, maintainable, and correct, it's often better just to merge and submit a cleanup PR yourself than sit there nitpicking.
+If the PR is sensible, maintainable, and correct, it's often better just to merge and submit a cleanup PR yourself than to nitpick.

 <br>